 - bad hygiene: it’s possible that your gerbil isn’t properly bathing in its sandbath.
 Make sure that a sandbath is always available.
 This will also help to limit urination on the bedding as most gerbils use sandbaths as a toilet area.

 - health issues: bad-smelling gerbils are often associated with health issues.
 For example, the condition called wet-tail is associated with a bad or foul smell.

 How to Prevent and Stop Bad Smells of Gerbils?

-Although bad smells are more an exception than a rule, bad smells can happen.
+Although bad smells are more of an exception than a rule, bad smells can happen.
 The following good practices will prevent this from happening and can remedy bad smells:

 - proper ventilation of the gerbil cage

 - bathing your gerbils (sand bath)

 A lack of ventilation can cause the smells in the cage to accumulate.
 Fresh air is essential, not only for your gerbils but also to clean the air in the cage.

 A ventilation cover on top of the gerbilarium is often sufficient to provide enough ventilation.
 A wire cage or cage topper also provides good ventilation but is less recommended for gerbils as a housing option.

 Choose an absorbing and odor-controlling substrate like a paper-based substrate to control the smell of urine and feces.
 Studies have shown that paper-based bedding is two times more absorbent than wood shavings.